qwenqwen/CapStone/README.md

 ## Motivation

 The motivation was from my own experience.
-After I came to the bootcamp, the common time when I left Galvanize was after 6:30 PM.
+After I came to the bootcamp, the common time when I left was after 6:30 PM.
 And I also need to take 45-minute bus ride to go back to the place I live.
 So I usually arrived at home at around 8 PM, hungry and exhausted.
 I didn’t want to spend too much time cooking, and there were not too many ingredients left in the refrigerator.
 So it was difficult to figure out something I like and won’t cost me too much time to prepare.
 Most of the online recipes do not have a time estimate.
 People usually need do the estimation based on their experience.
 I am going to create a model to predict the time giving a recipe, and recommend one recipe that costs less time than the user-specified time limit.

 ## Procedure